discus-labs/discus/README.md

 ## 🏷 What is Discus

-Access to high-quality and large datasets is critical when it comes to fine-tuning LLMs.
-Discus is a Python library that leverages GPT to generate user guided data to solve this critical problem.
+Access to high-quality and large datasets is critical when it comes to ML testing/evaluation.
+Discus is a Python library that leverages LLM's to generate user guided data to solve this critical problem.

 Keep up with updates on our [twitter](https://twitter.com/discuslabs) or our [discord](https://discord.gg/t6ADqBKrdZ).